Mobile payments: a growing trend among consumers

 New devices, platforms and applications - and ultimately the greater acceptance of these methods - are in the process of being integrated into the shopping experience and will define customer expectations over the next few years.

-This puts the ball on the side of the retailers who, faced with a consumer increasingly used to the idea of contactless paymentswill have to prepare in advance and create synergies with the companies supplying payment solutions suitable for retailIn this way, they can ensure that payments are accepted in the style and form that consumers prefer.
+This puts the ball on the side of the retailers who, faced with a consumer who is increasingly used to the idea of contactless paymentswill have to prepare in advance and create synergies with the companies that supply payment solutions suitable for retailIn this way, they can guarantee that payments will be accepted in the style and form that consumers prefer.

 * Article adapted from Discover® Global Network.